malloydata/malloydata.github.io/src/language/expressions.md

 In addition the `@` based literal syntax, Malloy also has one built in time constant.

 * `now` -- The current time

+## Numeric Ranges

+A numeric value can be compared to a range.
+If you [apply](#application) a number to a range, (for example, `distance ?
+10 to 20`) that will check if the value is within the range (left inclusive, right exclusive).

 ## Special Filter Expression Syntax